 During class – The waiting room/lobby is available and there are benches in the main hall of the mall.
 Feel free to run errands.
 Make sure that you have filled out our registration form with your cell phone number if you plan on leaving.

 After class – The Helper will bring the students back to the lobby at the end of class.
 Please meet your dancer and take them to retrieve their belongings.
 The Helper will stay with all students until they have met their parent/adult.

 Class Offerings & Age Requirements

-Classes in the Foundations program are grouped into age-specific levels for two to six year olds.
+Classes in the Foundations program are grouped into age-specific levels for two to seven year olds.
 These classes meet once a week for 45 minutes or an hour depending on level.
 Students are initially placed in a Foundations class based on their birthdate (see below); however, program flexibility allows for movement to other levels by the discretion of the Foundations staff.
 This individualized approach takes into consideration the student’s ability as well as their age.

 Grown-up & Me (2-4 year olds): The Grown-up & Me class is for our tinniest of dancers.
 2 to 4 year olds are accompanied by an adult in this class – a great way to bond with your child and to get them socialized at a younger age. *Children must be 2 on or before September 1, 2018.

 Level II (3-5 year olds) – This class focuses on learning how to interact in a classroom, building strength, increasing flexibility, and learning basic coordination. *Children must be at least 3 on or before September 1, 2018.